segmentio/segment-docs/src/engage/campaigns/push-notifications/index.md

 ## 4. Configure push notifications in Engage

 > success ""
-> If you've already configured SMS services for Twilio Engage, you can skip this setp.
+> If you've already configured SMS services for Twilio Engage, you can skip this step.

 To set up push notifications in Twilio Engage and complete push notifications onboarding, follow the steps in the [Create and configure Twilio SMS services documentation](/docs/engage/onboarding/#stage-3-create-and-configure-twilio-sms-services).